Warrant issued for Waynesburg man charged with assaulting, strangling woman

-An arrest warrant has been issued for a Waynesburg man who allegedly assaulted a woman during a recent domestic disturbance at a Mountain View Gardens home in Greene County.
+An arrest warrant has been issued for a Waynesburg man facing several charges after he allegedly assaulted a woman during a recent domestic disturbance at a Mountain View Gardens residence.

 Jeremy Lee Timmins, 38, has been charged with one count each of strangulation, simple assault and harassment following the incident that allegedly occurred last month.

-According to the criminal complaint filed before Magisterial District Judge Dave Balint, state police were dispatched to the home at 11:15 a.m. on Nov.
-29 for a report of an ongoing domestic disturbance; upon arrival, they spoke with the alleged victim, who police observed had a bruised nose.
+According to the criminal complaint filed before Magisterial District Judge Dave Balint, state police were dispatched to the residence at 11:15 a.m. on Nov.
+29 for a report of an ongoing domestic disturbance.
+Upon arrival, police said they spoke with the alleged victim, who officers observed had a bruised nose.

-The home was “disheveled, to include holes in the walls and broken belongings everywhere,” court paperwork indicated.
+Police also observed the residence was “disheveled, to include holes in the walls and broken belongings everywhere,” the complaint states.

-The woman told police that the suspect, later identified as Timmins, was upset after a verbal altercation and he began to physically assault her, punching her in the face, ribs and back; he then reportedly shoved her into a wall which left an impression in the drywall, and began to strangle her by wrapping his hands around her neck and throat, police said.
+The woman told police that the suspect, later identified as Timmins, was upset after a verbal altercation and he began to physically assault her, punching her in the face, ribs and back; he then reportedly shoved her into a wall which left an impression in the drywall, and began to strangle her by wrapping his hands around her neck and throat, the complaint states.

 (0) comments